eead-csic-compbio/scripting_linux_shell/session1.md

 ### Working with tabular data

 It is very common to work with tabular data.
 We are going to generate the same blastp alignments, but in tabular format, so that we can more easily manage and analyze the results based on its statistics, instead of on the detailed alignment of the residues.
 To create the alignment in tabular format, use the `-outfmt 6` option in blast.
 Check the `-outfmt` parameter in the blast documentation of whith `blastp -help`.
-The default fields in the output are: qaccver saccver pident length mismatch gapopen qstart qend sstart send evalue bitscore.
+The default fields in the output are: *qaccver saccver pident length mismatch gapopen qstart qend sstart send evalue bitscore*.
 Therefore, we are going to create a header first, for our output file, with those fields:

     printf "qaccver saccver pident length mismatch gapopen qstart qend sstart send evalue bitscore\n" | tr " " "\t" > P08660.aln.tsv